Stevoisiak/JavaFX-Online-Chess/README.md

 * Add ability to surrender
 * Option to start a new game without closing connection
 * Update licensing so project can be made public on GitHub
+* Add indicator showing which player's turn it is

 ## TODO list
 * Piece movement